dober-man/xc-re-vk8s/re-vk8s.md

 <img width="1107" alt="image" src="https://github.com/user-attachments/assets/fee82676-cb7d-4037-802d-39d95271f503">

 You will use this file with your local kubectl utility to authenticate and interact with the vK8s namespace.
-Feel free to open and inspect the file content...but keep it secure.
+Feel free to open and inspect the file content...but **keep it secure.**

 ### Workloads or Deployments?

 **Deployments** are a native Kubernetes construct.
 You could simply paste in your deployment definition YAML or leverage kubectl to imperatively create the deployment.
 You do not deploy workloads with kubectl.
 We will look at both options below.

-**Workloads** are not a native Kubernetes construct and are an abstract definition of groups of objects to be deployed like Deployments, StatefulSets, DaemonSets, Jobs, etc. Workloads are similar to deployments but one logical layer above them.....or one umbrella, making it easier for users to interact with Kubernetes resources in a more simplified, higher-level manner.
-You would use the XC API or Console to manage workloads.
+**Workloads** are not a native Kubernetes construct and are an abstract (XC) definition of groups of objects to be deployed.
+Workloads are similar to deployments but one logical layer above them.....or one umbrella, making it easier for users to interact with Kubernetes resources in a more simplified, higher-level manner.
+You would use the XC API or Console to deploy and manage workloads.

 Use Deployments when managing stateless applications that need to be easily updated, scaled, and self-healed, with the flexibility to roll back updates in case of failure.
-Deployments just describe the pods and the vK8s configuration.
+Deployments describe the pods and the vK8s configuration.

-Use Workloads (StatefulSet, DaemonSet, Jobs) when you need specific functionality beyond just stateless applications.
+Use Workloads when you need specific functionality beyond just stateless applications.
 These are for cases requiring persistence, specialized task execution, or per-node pod scheduling.
 Another distinct advantage of workloads is that they can be used to automatically publish the service to the Internet using the "Advertise on Internet" feature described in more detail later.

 <img width="1124" alt="image" src="https://github.com/user-attachments/assets/ac1ea09b-1811-487f-a8ec-af229ff5ba66">
 <br>
 <br>

 > **Note:** The test container/image used in this setup is a public nginx container that runs unpriviledged.
 This is necessary per the restrictions listed above in the diagram.
-The container will natively start on a high port (8080) that does not require root to bind to.
+The container natively starts on a high unpriviledged port (8080) that does not require root to bind to.

 #### Workloads
 Starting with the most commonly used and flexible method to deploy vK8s services, we will use a workload to deploy our example nginx app.